C0nc/SMG/README.md

    Provide the required arguments based on your project's needs.
 Below are the available arguments:

    - `--ppi`: Choice the train protein-protein Intecation network based on defined network index.
-   - `--inductive-ppi`: Choice the test protein-protein Intecation network based on defined network index (Whne inductive needs).
+   - `--inductive-ppi`: Choice the test protein-protein Intecation network based on defined network index (When inductive needs).
    - `--expression`: Change the task into the essential gene prediction.
    - `--healthL`: Change the task into the health gene prediction.